-- On a lead generation website, we focus on pages with bounce rate of 30% or higher.
+- On a lead generation website, we focus on pages with a bounce rate of 30% or higher.

 Take into account that optimizing pages with high bounce rates only makes sense if these pages receive a large number of visitors.
 Optimizing a landing page that has a bounce rate of 80% will not make any sense if that page only gets 100 entrances per month.
 We recommend the following guidelines:

-- With smaller websites, focus on pages with high bounce rate if they receive a minimum of 1,000 entrances to that particular page.
+- With smaller websites, focus on pages with a high bounce rate if they receive a minimum of 1,000 entrances to that particular page.

-- With mid to large websites, focus on pages with high bounce rate if they receive a minimum of 10,000 entrances to that particular page.
+- With mid to large websites, focus on pages with a high bounce rate if they receive a minimum of 10,000 entrances to that particular page.

 3. What Is An Exit Rate?